dojoengine/book/docs/pages/toolchain/sozo/project-commands/build.md

 sozo build --unity
 ```

-If you encounter the error message `<error: could not execute process>`, this indicates that Cargo experienced an issue while attempting to retrieve the project's dependencies.
+If you encounter the error message `<error: could not execute process>`, this indicates that Cargo experienced an issue while attempting to retrieve the project dependencies.
 Use the command, as this  resolve the problem.

 ```sh
 cargo fetch